meandem-tech/meandem-fsae-tech-test/README.md

 Aim to spend 2-3 hours on this assessment.
 Try to get as far as you can in the time as possible, don't worry if you don't have time to complete all the tasks, we're more interested in your approach.

+The core e-commerce functionality (cart, checkout, product pages, etc.) is already implemented for you.
+You do not need to build the shopping experience from scratch.
+Focus on adding analytics requests and instrumentation as described below

 Feel free to leave a markdown file of improvements you would have made had you had more time / what your approach to unattempted tasks would have been.

 ### Task 1